-In accordance with the procedure set forth in LR 7.1.f for enlargement of time, a party or parties may move, in writing, to continue a motion hearing at any time prior to the scheduled hearing for good cause.
+In accordance with the procedure set forth in LR 7.1.f for extending enlargement of time, a party or parties may move, in writing, to continue a motion hearing at any time prior to the scheduled hearing for good cause.

 f.
-Extending or Shortening Time.
+Extending or Shortening Time and Emergency Motions-